10 Mother’s Day DIY Gift Ideas That Double as Adorable Crafts

 Add a touch of handmade elegance to your mom’s dining table with linen napkins stamped using carved potatoes or handmade rubber stamps.
 You can create floral, geometric, or abstract patterns in her favorite colors for a truly custom dining set.

 Making Process: Cut shapes (like leaves or flowers) into a potato or rubber stamp.
 Dip in fabric-safe paint and stamp onto washed linen napkins.
 Let them dry fully and heat-set the paint with an iron.
+The potato method sounds silly but actually creates really clean, organic shapes that look intentionally imperfect.

 Price: $12-$18 for a set of 4